Vero: The Story of a Survivor

 Child trafficking is a form of human trafficking and is defined as the "recruitment, transportation, transfer, harboring, and/or receipt" of a child for the purpose of exploitation.
 Human rights organizations estimate that hundreds of thousands of children are still recruited or transported within and across Togo’s borders annually, both by force and false promises.
 Children who are trafficked are often forced to work as domestic servants, bar maids, and manual laborers, among other things.
 In such situations, they are highly vulnerable to physical and sexual abuse.

-La Conscience, which received funding from the Greenbaum Foundation, is a child-trafficking prevention and rehabilitation center that focuses on providing children victimized by trafficking access to a safe, nurturing space with access to traditional education as well as pathways for older children to learn trades and other skills.
+La Conscience, which received funding from the Greenbaum Foundation, is a child-trafficking prevention and rehabilitation center.
+It focuses on providing children victimized by trafficking a safe, nurturing space with access to traditional education as well as pathways for older children to learn trades and other skills.
 La Conscience also supports children's physical and psychosocial needs, including trauma and HIV/AIDS prevention.
 To date, the center has helped more than 26,000 children.
-More than 18,000 of these children helped by the center are survivors of trafficking both within and across Togo’s borders to countries that include Nigeria, Gabon, and Cameroon.
+More than 18,000 of the children helped by the center are survivors of trafficking both within and across Togo’s borders to countries that include Nigeria, Gabon, and Cameroon.

 Creating Opportunities to Build Their Own Future

-In an effort to mitigate against future instances of trafficking, La Conscience facilitates microlending groups for the more financially vulnerable women in the community to help them safeguard their income-generating activities — which in turn ensures that the safety and well-being of their children are safeguarded as well.
+In an effort to mitigate against future instances of trafficking, La Conscience facilitates microlending groups for the more financially vulnerable women in the community.
+The program helps them safeguard their income-generating activities — which in turn ensures that the safety and well-being of their children are protected as well.

 How Does NGOsource Help?